 The simple bicycle model above is energyconserving.
-Thus, the asymptotic stability of a bicycle, that the lean and steer angles exponentially decay to zero after a perturbation, is jarring to those familiar with Hamiltonian dynamics.
-But because of the rolling (non-holonomic) contact of the bicycle wheels, the bicycle-although energyconserving-is not Hamiltonian, and it is possible for a subset of variables to have exponential stability in time (6, 8).
-There is no contradiction between exponential decay and energy conservation because for a bicycle, the energy lost from decaying steering and leaning motions goes to increase the forward speed.
+Thus the asymptotic stability of a bicycle, that the lean and steer angles exponentially decay to zero after a perturbation, is jarring to those familiar with Hamiltonian dynamics.
+But because of the rolling (non-holonomic) contact of the bicycle wheels, the bicycle, although energy conserving, is not Hamiltonian and it is possible for a subset of variables to have exponential stability in time (6, 8).
+There is no contradiction between exponential decay and energy conservation because for a bicycle the energy lost from decaying steering and leaning motions goes to increase the forward speed.
 Unresolved, however, is the cause of bicycle self-stability.
 In some sense, perhaps, a self-stable bicycle is something like a system with control, albeit self-imposed.

 Rider-controlled stability of bicycles is indeed related to their self-stability.
-Experiments like those of Jones (9) and R. E. Klein (10) show that special experimental bicycles that are difficult for a person to ride, either with hands on or off, tend not to be self-stable.
-Both no-hands control (using body bending) and bicycle self-stability depend on "cross terms," in which leaning causes steering or vice versa.
-The central question about what causes self-stability is thus reduced to, what causes the appropriate coupling between leaning and steering?
-The most often discussed of the coupling effects are those due to front-wheel gyroscopic torque and to caster effects from the wheel trailing behind the steer axis.
-Trail (or "caster trail") is the distance c that the ground contact point trails behind the intersection of the steering axis with the ground (Fig. 1A).
+Experiments like those of Jones (9) and R. Klein (10) show that special experimental bicycles that are difficult for a person to ride, either with hands on or off, tend not to be selfstable.
+Both no-hands control (using body bending) and bicycle self-stability depend on 'cross terms' in which leaning causes steering or vice versa.
+The central question about what causes self-stability is thus reduced to: what causes the appropriate coupling between leaning and steering?
+The most often discussed of the coupling effects are those due to front-wheel gyroscopic torque and to caster effects from the front wheel trailing behind the steer axis.
+Trail (or 'caster trail') is the distance c that the ground contact point trails behind the intersection of the steering axis with the ground (see Fig. 1A).

-There is near universal acceptance that either spin angular momentum (gyroscopic effect) or trail, or both, are necessary for bicycle self-stability (3).
+There is near universal acceptance that either spin angular momentum (gyroscopic torque) or trail, or both, are necessary for bicycle stability (3).
+These two effects are discussed below, in order, and then considered more critically.
 Active steering of a bicycle front wheel causes a gyroscopic torque on an upright frame and rider.
-Because the front wheel is relatively light as compared with the more massive bicycle and rider, the effect of this gyroscopic torque on the lean is generally small (SOM text S1) (11).
-However, coupling the other way-the effect of active bicycle-leaning on hands-free steering-is nonnegligible.
-For example, when the bicycle has a lean rate to the right the front axle also has a lean rate to the right, and the spinning wheel exerts a clockwise (looking down) reactive torque carried at least in part by the handlebar assembly.
-This reaction torque tends to turn the handlebars rightward.
-Thus, the common explanation of no-hands rider control: To steer to the right, the rider bends her upper body to the left, tilting the bicycle and wheels rightward (5).
-The bicycle
+Because the front wheel is relatively light compared to the more massive bicycle and rider, the effect of this gyroscopic torque on the lean is generally small (11) (see also Ch.
+S1).
+However, coupling the other way, i.e., the effect of active bicycle leaning on hands-free steering, is nonnegligible.
+For example, when the bicycle has a lean rate to the right, the front axle also has a lean rate